Skip to main content

 Furthermore, testosterone appears to reduce the expression of certain inflammatory molecules, such as vascular cell adhesion molecule-1 (VCAM-1) and intercellular adhesion molecule-1 (ICAM-1), which are instrumental in the early stages of atherosclerotic plaque formation.
 By reducing this inflammatory “stickiness,” testosterone helps maintain a healthier vascular environment.

-Recent large-scale clinical trials have provided valuable data on the long-term of TRT.
+Recent large-scale clinical trials have provided valuable data on the long-term cardiovascular safety of TRT.
 The TRAVERSE study, a large, randomized, placebo-controlled trial, was designed specifically to assess the cardiovascular safety of TRT in middle-aged and older men with hypogonadism and a high risk of cardiovascular disease.

 The study found that TRT was noninferior to placebo concerning major adverse cardiac events, meaning it did not increase the risk of a composite of cardiovascular death, non-fatal heart attack, or non-fatal stroke in this high-risk population.
 This was a landmark finding that provided a degree of reassurance about the cardiovascular safety of appropriately managed TRT.